“Knowledge without mileage equals bullshit.” — Henry Rollins

 (3) get another DEXA

 (4) go on a full bore 5 or 6 days per week, old school bodybuilding split.
 What kind of split?
-Who cares; pick a late 1960’s era program and run with it.
+Who cares; pick an early 1960’s era program and run with it.
 Hell, go 5 x 5 and really keep it simple.
 Follow this program of choice for another 8 months or so.
 Then,

 (5) get yet another DEXA